free prenuptial agreement template

 Maryland Prenuptial Agreement

 Maryland prenuptial agreements have no governing statute — enforceability is entirely judge-made law.
-However, Knizhnik (2024) explicitly settled that courts apply single review only — unconscionability is assessed at signing, not additionally at divorce — and Martin v.
+However, Knizhnik (2024) held that courts apply single review only — unconscionability is assessed at signing, not additionally at divorce — and Martin v.
 Farber (1986) established that unconscionability alone cannot void an otherwise valid prenup.
 The key standard is whether the agreement was signed "freely and understandingly."
 Financial disclosure requirements and the alimony floor are not codified, leaving both judge-dependent.

-Bottom line: Maryland earns a C+ grade.
+Bottom line: Maryland earns a B grade.
 Single review and a high unconscionability bar are meaningful strengths, but the absence of a statute creates uncertainty on disclosure and support floor standards.
 A prenup is still far better than none.

 Maryland Prenuptial Agreement Template & Forms